snoob/php-best-practices/README.md

 ## PHP
  * Use named constructor even if you have only one http://verraes.net/2014/06/named-constructors-in-php/
  * Finals classes by default https://matthiasnoback.nl/2018/09/final-classes-by-default-why/
+ * Classify yours exceptions http://37steps.com/2700/exception-classification/.
+For example, throw \RuntimeException (or parent class) for failures caused by external, unpredictable things and throw \LogicException (or parent class) for programming mistakes.

  ## Symfony
  * Use autowiring for your services